avikor/entity_component_system/README.md

 Graphics and Velocity and components, name a new plane entity, and use our current systems to move the plane around.
 Other than the plane entity, no new class or routine should implemented.

-Using traditional OOP design, we could've implemented an abstract GameObject class, and have each new class / entity / type
+Using traditional OOP design, we could've implemented an abstract GameObject class, and have each new class inherit it.
-instance / whatever inherit GameObject.
 Now say we want to implement a graphic object which does not move, some of the approaches to solve this might include:
 1. Instancing the object with zero horizontal and vertical speeds.
 2. Removing the velocity logic from GameObject class, and implementing it only in the Spaceship and Plane classes.